 Just head to the Settings > Accounts page of your app..

-and select the OverSuite Foundation Pack as an add on (you can trial this for 3 days).
+and select the OverSuite Foundation Pack as an add on (you will then be put on a trial for 7 days).

 Add the OverSuite to your free trial from Configure > Engagement Letters and then selecting the Get OverSuite tab.